Industrial Action - Your Questions Answered

 Why are staff striking at Scottish Water?

-What is the Scottish Water offer on the table?
+What is the Scottish Water proposal on the table?

-The business believes it is a fair and progressive offer and, if accepted, will mean that pay costs for Scottish Water will have increased 17% in the last two years, representing a very significant investment in our hard-working people.
+All Scottish Water employees are also eligible for an annual out-performance bonus, and the business recently reduced the working week to 35 hours from 37 hours previously.
+The business believes it is a fair and progressive offer and, if accepted, will mean a very significant investment in our hard-working people.

 What is the dispute about?